family-richards/emailHelpers/README.md

 server.quit()					mailer.quitSelf()
 ```

 Look!
 We reduced the number of lines by 6 lines!
-Also, which makes more sense to someone who's learning python:
+Also, which makes more sense to someone who's learning Python:
 ```python3
 server = smtplib.SMTP('smtp.gmail.com', 587)
 server.starttls()